tysonhunsberger-byte/ambiance/README.md

    The command serves the bundled `noisetown_ADV_CHORD_PATCHED_v4g1_applyfix.html` interface at `http://127.0.0.1:8000/`.
-The UI exposes controls for checking Modalys and Praat installers, triggering extractions, launching any executable that you point to (including the extracted Modalys/Praat binaries), and rendering ambience layers through the Python audio engine.
+The UI exposes controls for checking Modalys and Praat installers, triggering extractions, launching any executable that you point to (including the extracted Modalys/Praat binaries), registering workspaces for external tools, and rendering ambience layers through the Python audio engine.
    If you place a different HTML interface on disk, pass its path via `--ui`.

+### External workspaces & desktop bubbles

+The External Apps Workbench includes a *Workspace Source* form that turns local archives or folders into interactive "bubbles" on the External App Desktop (the band of windows shown underneath the main Noisetown viewport):

+1. **Source** – Enter a path to a `.zip` archive or an extracted directory.
+The helper safely copies/expands the contents into `.cache/external_apps/workspaces/<slug>`.
+   The bundled Modalys download is an installer; if you prefer to work with the raw Modalys files or Max 9 patches, extract them first and point the source field at that folder or a fresh zip of the unpacked files.
+2. **Entry HTML (optional)** – Provide a relative path to an HTML file when you want the workspace to surface inside the app as an iframe.
+3. **Executable (optional)** – Supply a relative path to a native binary or script to expose a *Launch* button.
+The launcher reuses the same process-management logic that powers the generic executable runner, so captured stdout/stderr and background PIDs are streamed into the bubble's log.
+4. **Default args (optional)** – Pre-populate launch arguments that appear in the bubble's input field.

+Each workspace entry shows up in the workspace list for quick management and receives a dedicated bubble.
+Web workspaces automatically load inside an iframe (with a reload button for rapid iteration).
+Native workspaces show the log area and launch controls so you can spawn the underlying executable while keeping an eye on the output.
+Removing a workspace purges the cached copy from `.cache/external_apps/workspaces`.

 4. Provide a JSON configuration to customize the engine: